cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

 ## Interact via the CLI

 With one game in storage and the game waiting for `Bob`'s move, can `Alice` make a move?
-Check the order of the parameters:
+Take a look at the `play-move` message and which parameters it accepts:

 ```sh
 $ checkersd tx checkers play-move --help